Basics of signals#

 Changed in version 1.0: The subclasses Simulation, SpectrumSimulation and ImageSimulation were removed.

-Changed in version 2.0: The subclasses EELS, EDS_SEM, EDS_TEM and DielectricFunction have been moved to the extension package EleXSpy and the subclass hologram has been moved to the extension package HoloSpy.
+Changed in version 2.0: The subclasses EELS, EDS_SEM, EDS_TEM and DielectricFunction have been moved to the extension package exspy and the subclass hologram has been moved to the extension package holospy.

 HyperSpy extensions#